Oein DeBhairduin

 Oein DeBhairduin is an Irish Traveller activist, educator, administrator, and writer.
 He is the co-founder of LGBT Tara (Traveller and Roma Alliance).

 Publications

 In September 2020, DeBhairduin published Why the moon travels, a collection of folktales from the Irish Traveller community retold.
 The book is illustrated by Leanne McDonagh, an artist and Traveller.
 It incorporates elements of the Gammon language.
 DeBhairduin collected over 100 stories, with 20 being included in this volume.
 It is believed to be the first book written and illustrated by Travellers about Traveller folklore.
 DeBhairduin has spoken about the difficulties of transitioning these oral stories to the written form, and the complications which arise regarding authority.
 The book was published and co-edited by Fionnuala Cloke and Gráinne O'Toole of Skein Press, who first encountered DeBhairduin writing on his blog, Keeping A Campfire.
 DeBhairduin consulted with his family and friends about the stories as they appeared in the final text.

 He took part in the Cúirt Festival in April 2021.

+In 2022, DeBhairduin co-published Weave, a collection of Solstice Stories along with Deirdre Sullivan, an Irish YA award writer.
+The book is illustrated by Yingge Xu, a Chinese ink brush artist.

+In 2023, DeBhairduin published Twiggy Woman, a collection of ghost stories rooted in the oral tradition of the Irish Traveller community and illustrated by the renowned Helena Grimes.
+These chilling tales, collected by Oein from Traveller folklore are re-envisioned and retold for modern times.

+In 2024, he published a second book about the Irish Traveller community: The Slug and the Snail.
+This book is a tale rooted in the oral tradition of the Traveller community and illustrated by Olya Anima.
+The book won the 2025 European Science Fiction Society Award for Best Work For Children.